OCA/pos/pos_timeout/readme/CONFIGURE.rst

    :alt: PoS Configuration
    :width: 800 px

+**Note**

+- When installing the module, or for new ``pos.config`` created, the default value will be 30 seconds. (like in Odoo V13.0)

-If not set, the default Odoo timeout will be used.
-(7.5 seconds in V10.0)
+- If the value is not set, the default Odoo timeout will be used.
+(7.5 seconds in V12.0)